semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 So, I decided to create an Elasticsearch **cluster** with Docker containers.
 Each **node** of this **cluster** takes the name of a member of the Stark family.

-In deed, I know how difficult it can be to read and understand other people's examples, but with this Docker container, you will be in the same environment as I used to write this article.
+Indeed, I know how difficult it can be to read and understand other people's examples, but with this Docker container, you will be in the same environment as I used to write this article.

 To launch the docker cluster, first clone the repository in the folder of your choice, and go into it.

 I also require you to install [https://docs.docker.com/compose/]( *docker compose*), which is a good solution to build and run multi-container applications with Docker.
-The installation less than takes 2 minutes, and is really simple to use.
+The installation takes less than 2 minutes, and is really simple to use.
 Go here to install it: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)

 Once installed *docker compose* on your system, go into the `docker` repository folder ; then, launch this command: